Hazara culture

 The culture of the Hazara people is rich in heritage, with many unique cultures and traditions, and shares influences with various Central Asian and South Asian cultures.
-The Hazarajat region has an ancient history and was, at different periods, home to the Greco-Buddhist, Ghorids and Ghaznavids civilizations, later the Mongols and Timurid dynasties.
+The Hazarajat region has an ancient history and was, at different periods, home to the Greco-Buddhists, Ghorids, and Ghaznavids civilizations, later the Mongols and the Timurids.
 Each of these civilizations left visible imprints on the region's local culture.
-According to genetic evidence, the ethnic group has both "paternal and maternal relations" to Turkic peoples and the Mongols, and at the same time is also related to neighboring Iranian peoples thus making them a distinct ethnic group.

-The Hazara native language Hazaragi is a dialect of the Persian language, which is spoken mostly in Afghanistan.
+The Hazaras speak Dari and Hazaragi dialects and varieties of Persian, which is spoken mostly in Afghanistan.
 The Hazara were traditionally pastoral farmers active in herding in the central and southeastern highlands of Afghanistan.
-They primarily practice Islam, denominations of Shia Islam with significance of Sunni Islam, and some Isma'ili and Non-denominational Muslim minorities.
+They primarily practice Islam, denominations of Shia with significance of Sunni and some Isma'ili.

 Clothing

 Hazara clothing plays an important and special role in supporting the traditional, cultural and social identity of Hazaras.
 Hazara clothes are sewn in most parts of the country, especially in the central provinces of the country.